Techtonica/curriculum/databases/sql.md

 **Participants will be able to:**

-- Interact with SQLite through the command line and through a GUI SQL browser
+- Interact with SQLite through the command line and through a GUI SQLite browser such as [DB Browser for SQLite](https://sqlitebrowser.org/)
 - Create database tables
 - Add, update, and delete data
 - Query data